The 2022 CA State Fair Cannabis Awards are celebrating California-grown, cannabis flower.

 - PhytoFacts allows for accurate sorting of samples into major chemometric families and subcategories that highlight similar sensory and physiological properties.
 It helps identify aged, immature, or sub-standard cannabis while also flagging unique outliers.

-- Awards will be given to entrants with the highest concentrations of the qualifying compounds.
+- Awards will be given to entrants with the most abundance of the qualifying compounds.

 *PhytoFacts is a registered trademark of Napro Research, LLC